-Russia Investigations: Congressional Cliffhanger, Trump Jr. May Revisit The Hill
+Russia Investigations In Congressional Cliffhanger, Trump Jr. May Revisit The Hill

 Congress weighs new law for online ads

-Members of Congress are considering new legislation that would toughen the requirements for foreign-bought political ads like the one used by Russian influence-mongers last year, Politico reports.
+Members of Congress are considering new legislation that would toughen the requirements for foreign-bought political ads like the one used by Russian influencemongers last year, Politico reports.
 Combined with policy changes the big social platforms say they'll make on their own, the idea is to at least increase the disclosure associated with PR campaigns in the future.

 Everybody might be able to get something they want out of this, as the correspondents write: